 - Qualifying individuals and families interested in purchasing homes in Tucson or Pima County

 - Entrepreneurs who are looking to start a business

 - Small business owners and need financing for an existing business, or are looking to improve their business practices through education and training

 - Nonprofit organizations who need bridge loans or financing to support their work

-- Charter Schools who are recipients of tax-exempt bond financing and need help with continuing disclose obligations
+- Schools that are recipients of tax-exempt bond financing and need help with continuing disclosure obligations